 The exam itself takes around 40 minutes, outlining quite how much information you need to retain to become a success in this sector of the industry.
 Our Personal Licence (APLH) training will equip you against the difficult array of questions you can expect from the Personal Licence (APLH) test; especially if you’re currently not clued up on the UK alcohol licensing laws.

 Be aware that there many licensing bodies that conduct the Personal Licence (APLH), including EDI, NCFE, HFAB and BIIAB.
-The course itself will cover the following elements to ensure it is in-keeping with industry regulation:
+The course itself will cover the following elements to ensure it is in-keeping with industry regulations:

 Introduction to Licensing Act 2003